vene/marseille/README.md

   WING-NUS parser (e.g., on a different computer), you may skip this step and *marseille* will detect those files automatically.

+  Otherwise, these files are generated the first time that a `UserDoc` object is instantiated for a given document.
+In particular, the step below will do this automatically.

 2. extract the features:

-  This is needed for the RNN models too, because the feature files encode some metadata about the document structure.

 ```
     python -m marseille.features user F G  # raw input must be in F.txt & G.txt
 ```

+  This is needed for the RNN models too, because the feature files encode some metadata about the document structure.

 3. predict, e.g. using the model saved in step 4 above: